 There’s no question that the higher gas prices are putting a strain on everyone’s wallets.
 It’s one of the most noticeable increases in people’s monthly expenses.
 It’s easy to notice the higher gas prices while you stand at the pump, watching the price ticker climb as we fill the tank.
 Without question, it’s easy to feel the pain when you see that increased dollar amount at the pump compared to what it cost just a few months ago.

 For RVers, seeing this increase can be shocking at the pump, especially if you have a large fuel tank or are using diesel.
-However, how much are high fuel prices impacting your travel budget.
-There’s no question it’s more expensive, but is it enough to keep your wheels firmly planted at home.
-When you take a closer look at the increased cost of traveling in 2022, you will get a better sense of the extra expense you need to budget for and decide if you can cut your expenses elsewhere to help keep you on the road?
+However, how much is high fuel prices impacting your travel budget?
+There’s no question it’s more expensive, but is it enough to keep your wheels firmly planted at home?
+When you take a closer look at the increased cost of traveling in 2022, you will get a better sense of the extra expense you need to budget for and decide if you can cut your expenses elsewhere to help keep you on the road.

 Let’s look at some simple statistics to put it all into perspective.
 According to recent data, the average RVers travels about 4,500 miles annually.
 While this may seem high to some, it may be on the low end to others, especially full-timers.
 We’re just looking at the average.
 For some, these miles include traveling the country, visiting national parks, and covering dozens of states.
 However, for others, it may include multiple weekend trips to nearby campgrounds.